AI Summary of Peer-Reviewed Research

 Publishing process signals: STANDARD — reflects the venue and review process. — venue and review process.

-Report tracks institutional contributions to OR/MS practice literature
+Institutional contributions to OR/MS practice literature are tracked over time

 A modern office interior with a wooden desk, computer monitor, desk lamp, office chair, and large windows showing a cityscape; the space features professional furnishings and contemporary design elements typical of a corporate or academic workspace.